oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 An Issuer MAY add additional digests to the SD-JWT payload that are not associated with any claim.
-The purpose of such "decoy" digests is to make it more difficult for an attacker to see the original number of claims contained in the SD-JWT.
+The purpose of such "decoy" digests is to make it more difficult for an advisory to see the original number of claims or array elements contained in the SD-JWT.
 Decoy digests MAY be added both to the `_sd` array for objects as well as in arrays.

 It is RECOMMENDED to create the decoy digests by hashing over a